 When I moved to Colorado two years ago, I’d never been on a pair of skis in my life.
 The concept of being excited for winter was still completely foreign to me, since on the East Coast it’s basically three months of grey, bone-chilling misery.

-Winter may be several months away (not counting the random snowstorm we’ll assuredly have in a few weeks), but in Colorado we’re already dreaming of powder days.
+Clothes that keep you warm and dry are your biggest priorities for deciding how to dress for skiing.
 I may have an advantage since I participate in an outdoor sport year-round and used to work outside (blame horses for both), but I found that staying warm while skiing doesn’t necessarily require shelling out major bucks.

 Like I said in my winter running blog, the most important part of any winter recreation outfit is your base layer.
 It has to be moisture-wicking and not too bulky.
 Under Armour Cold Gear is my favorite, but any non-cotton, long underwear type shirt and leggings will do.
 REI’s long underwear is actually pretty affordable.
 I typically wear an Under Armour top and thick running tights as my base layer.